 In the CAMH-developed approach, the researchers use scalp electroencephalography (EEG), which measures electrical output generated directly by the frontal lobes in response to two-pronged brain stimulation, referred to as paired associative stimulation (PAS).
 The participant wears a 64-node cap that transmits the EEG signal, and researchers measure a person’s EEG signal before and after stimulation.
 Changes in this signal are an indicator of brain plasticity in the frontal lobes.

 The study included 32 people with Alzheimer’s disease and 16 healthy individuals, aged 65 or older.
-“In both healthy individuals and people with early Alzheimer’s disease, we were able to illicit a plasticity response from the frontal lobes, which is positive in that it shows that the brain circuits are still working in people with early Alzheimer’s disease,” says Dr. Kumar.
+“In both healthy individuals and people with early Alzheimer’s disease, we were able to elicit a plasticity response from the frontal lobes, which is positive in that it shows that the brain circuits are still working in people with early Alzheimer’s disease,” says Dr. Kumar.
 “But plasticity was significantly lower in people with Alzheimer’s disease.”

 Prior to the PAS arm of the study, each participant completed a memory test to assess the ability to recall alphabetic letter sequences.
 Individuals with impaired plasticity also had poorer recall ability.